How Is a Business Divided in a Divorce?

 Freehold Divorce Lawyers at Lyons & Associates, P.C.
 Protect Clients’ Business Interests During a Divorce

 If you are going through a divorce, and you want to protect your business, it is in your best interest to contact the Freehold divorce lawyers at Lyons & Associates, P.C.
 We understand how important your business is to you, and that the business and all marital assets are divided fairly and equitably.
 To schedule a free, confidential consultation, call us today at 908-575-9777 or contact us online.
-Located in Somerville and Morristown, we serve clients throughout Somerset, Woodbridge, Morristown, Parsippany, Rockaway, Short Hills, Chatham, Randolph, Madison, and Morris Plains.
+Located in Freehold, Somerville, and Morristown, we serve clients throughout Somerset, Woodbridge, Morristown, Parsippany, Rockaway, Short Hills, Chatham, Randolph, Madison, and Morris Plains.